Lab 6 - Grids

 - In

-elements. - Loop through each
+script.js, get all of thearticleh3elements. - Loop through each

-title and add a click event listener.- Use an arrow function like before, but this time use a parameter
+articletitle and add a click event listener.- Use an arrow function like before, but this time use a parameter

 to get the

-.
-You can call it whatever you want, but it’s common to use(e) => { ... }
+event.
+You can call it whatever you want, but it’s common to use(e) => { ... }or(ev) => { ... }. - In the event model, the thing that you clicked on is the event’s

 “target”.
 We can access this using

-in the arrow function. - From the target (the
+e.targetin the arrow function. - From the target (the

-element (you can print it usingconsole.log
+pelement (you can print it usingconsole.logto make sure), toggle itshiddenproperty.

 - Use an arrow function like before, but this time use a parameter